apollographql/apollo/docs/source/tutorial/introduction.md

 We know that learning a new technology can sometimes be overwhelming, and it's totally normal to get stuck!
 If that happens, we recommend joining the [Apollo Spectrum](https://spectrum.chat/apollo) community and posting in the relevant channel (either #apollo-server or #apollo-client) for some quick answers.

 If something in the tutorial seems confusing or contains an error, we'd love your feedback!
-Just click the Edit on GitHub link on the right side of the page to open a new pull request or open an issue on the repository.
+Just click the "Edit on GitHub" link on the right side of the page if you are on desktop to [open a new pull request](https://github.com/apollographql/apollo/edit/master/docs/source/tutorial/introduction.md) or [open an issue](https://github.com/apollographql/apollo/issues/new) on the repository.